 For the CEO and other members of Group Management, the notice period shall be six months in case of termination by the senior executive.
 In case of termination by the Company the maximum notice period shall be 12 months.
 In case of termination by the Company, severance pay may be payable in an amount corresponding to a maximum of twelve months' fixed salary less any remuneration received from new employments or assignments.
 Employees who give notice to terminate employment are not entitled to severance pay.
 Additionally, remuneration may be paid for non-compete undertakings.
 Such remuneration shall compensate for loss of income and shall only be paid in so far as the previously employed executive is not entitled to severance pay.
-The remuneration shall be based on the fixed salary at the time of termination of employment and amount to not more than 60 percent of the fixed salary at the time of termination of employment, unless otherwise provided by mandatory collective agreement provisions, and be paid during the time the non-compete undertaking applies, however not for more than 24 months following termination of employment.
+The remuneration shall be based on the fixed salary at the time of termination of employment and amount to not more than 60 percent of the fixed salary at the time of termination of employment and amount to not more than 24 months following termination of employment.